s-victor/TinyPedal/docs/customization.md

 ## Navigation
 **This widget displays a zoomed navigation map that centered on player's vehicle.
-Note: at least one complete & valid lap is required to generate map.
-Depends on track length, longer track may consume more RAM for drawing map.**
+Note: at least one complete & valid lap is required to generate map.**

     display_size
 Set widget size in pixels.